Faysal92/RASA-stack-chatbot-GUI/README.md

 You should have Python3.6 and pip manager installed on your machine.

+Outline :

+First of all, we need to create anaconda environment (to not have a conflict between packages for smooth installation) using the python version 3.6 as an interpreter through the following command :

+conda create -n yourenvname python=3.6 anaconda

+then activate it, using : activate yourenvname

+Instaltion : The following modules are required :
+                 rasa_core==0.14.0
+                 rasa_sdk
+                 rasa_core_sdk
+                 rasa_nlu[spacy]
+                 nltk
+                 numpy
+                 pandas
+                 scikit-learn
+                 flask
+                 Gunicorn

+These modules are in requirements.txt file, we can install them in one command using : pip install –r requirements

 Here is how to install the dependencies

 pip install -r requirements.txt